-In 20 years, the Plan area will remain a primarily residential area with a diversity of housing types.
-The Strathmore Hall will continue to be a regional attraction, offering world class performances and educational opportunities.
-Rock Creek and Bethesda Trolley Trails will draw visitors from around the county and beyond as premier recreation trails.
+In 20 years, the Plan area will remain primarily residential with a diversity of housing types.
+Strathmore Hall will continue to be a regional attraction, offering world class performances and educational opportunities.
+Rock Creek Park Trail and Bethesda Trolley Trail will draw visitors from around the county and beyond as premier recreation trails.